antof27/rgb-based-pose-classification/README.md

 # Accomplish Calisthenics Skills Classification through Raw and Depth Patches

-This repository contains the codes of the work "Accomplish Calisthenics Skills Classification through Raw and Depth Patches" create for classifying calisthenics skills using raw and depth image patches.
+This repository contains the codes of the work "Accomplish Calisthenics Skills Classification through Raw and Depth Patches" created for classifying calisthenics skills using raw and depth image patches.

 ## Installation